NuevoFoundation/workshops/content/english/java-tictactoe/activity-3.md

 ```
 </br>

+## 1. Displaying User Moves
-1. After the `try-catch` block, before the method call `printBoard(board)`, update the `board` array with user's input at the corresponding index.
+After the `try-catch` block, before the method call `printBoard(board)`, update the `board` array with user's input at the corresponding index.

 Note that the player is represented by `"X"` on the game board.